 “How we spend our days is, of course, how we spend our lives” – Annie Dillard.

 2. I’ve been tracking bad habits, repeat patterns and all the same things that have always tripped me up.
 They’re so much easier to identify when you write them down.
-For example, I’ve tracked how frequently I say I’m going to spend an hour writing, only three to four hours later I’m still furiously typing away.
-Yet I know it would be better to write in shorter bursts and also divide my time between my priorities.
+For example, I’ve tracked how frequently I say I’m going to spend an hour working on my book, only three to four hours later I’m still furiously typing away.
+Yet I know it would be better to write in shorter bursts and to also divide my time between my priorities.

 If you want to understand your habits and how to change them, I recommend reading ‘The Power of Habit: Why We Do What We Do, and How to Change’ by Charles Duhigg.